ohhnate/My-Projects/README.md

 ## Contributions

-Most of these projects are coded soley by me but a few have contributions by Derek Bergman and outside libraries which are noted as used.
+Most of these projects are coded soley by me with a few outside libraries which are noted as used.
+The text RPG project has contributions by Derek Bergman and myself equally.
 Additionally, I am always up for collaboration on projects and am looking to learn.
 If you would like to work with me contact me by email at: ohhnate@gmail.com